What are the benefits of battery technology?

 Overall cost of lithium-ion batteries

 The overall cost of lithium-ion batteries continues to drop, a good sign for electric vehicles according to Bloomberg.
-Improvements in technology, including adopting low-cost lithium iron phosphate for cathodes, is driving the decline in overall cost.
+Improvements in technology, including adopting low-cost lithium-ion phosphate for cathodes, is driving the decline in overall cost.

-While the battery industry is not immune from supply chain issues, Bloomberg predicts that battery costs will continue to reduce into 2024, at which point automakers can produce and sell mass-market electric vehicles at the same price point as internal combustion vehicles in some markets.
+While the battery technology industry is not immune to supply chain issues, Bloomberg predicts that battery costs will continue to reduce into 2024, at which point automakers can produce and sell mass-market electric vehicles at the same price point as internal combustion vehicles in certain markets.